-For 2022, the Compensation Committee engaged Radford Inc. ("Radford") as an independent compensation consultant to provide certain services related to executive and nonemployee director compensation.
+For 2023, the Compensation Committee engaged Radford Inc. ("Radford") as an independent compensation consultant to provide certain services related to executive and non-employee director compensation.
 Radford assisted with the Compensation Committee's review of the Company's annual salary, bonus and equity compensation plans for executive officers and annual cash and equity compensation for non-employee directors.
-Radford does not provide any other services to the Company unless approved by the Compensation Committee, and no such services were provided in 2022.
-After considering the relevant factors, the Company determined that no conflicts of interest have been raised in connection with the services Radford performed for the Compensation Committee in 2022.
+Radford also assisted with the adoption of the 2023 Equity Incentive Plan.
+Radford does not provide any other services to the Company unless approved by the Compensation Committee, and no such services were provided in 2023.
+After considering the relevant factors, the Company determined that no conflicts of interest have been raised in connection with the services Radford performed for the Compensation Committee in 2023.